Lowy-GEM Program in Aging

 - Post-MSW career guidance and mentorship

-Underlying the Lowy-GEM Program in Aging is the belief that MSW students trained in this model will develop a sophisticated understanding of the needs of older clients and their families, the services available to meet those needs, and the complexities of providing client-centered care within interacting multiple health and service systems.
+Underlying the Lowy-GEM Program in Aging is the belief that MSW students trained in this model will develop a sophisticated understanding of the needs of older clients and their families, the services available to meet those needs, and the complexities of providing client-centered care within intersecting health and social service systems.